Jule4ka/Jule4ka.github.io/jul_site/posts/2025/20250625-data-ethics-workshop.md

   * [Tada model](https://openresearch.amsterdam/nl/page/110506/tada.city)
 * 🌱 **Ethics is emergent**.
 Use the 'kapstokmethode' to search for possibilities to hook ethical reflection on already existing processes and ways of working within the organization.
 Small consistent steps, as usual, are the key.
 As well as languaging. 👀 Maybe, don't call it 'ethics’ straight ahead... or some people might freak out and run away 😱🏃‍♂️
 * ⚠️**Techno-solutionistic mindset is a trap**
 * 🫱🏽‍🫲🏿 👩 We may never reach true objectivity, but **intersubjectivity is possible**.
 Ethics isn’t universal, it’s relational.
-What’s “right” depends on who’s at the table, who gets heard, and whose values are built into the system, and whose are left out.
+What’s “right” depends on who’s at the table and whose values are built into the system.
 Neutrality is not reachable, but awareness, representation, and accountability are.
 * 🏛️ 𝐏𝐮𝐛𝐥𝐢𝐜 𝐯𝐚𝐥𝐮𝐞𝐬 can offer grounding and explicit direction.
 Some of defined values are:
   * Privacy, security, autonomy, human dignity, justice, power relations - [Rathenau](https://www.rathenau.nl/sites/default/files/2020-09/Raad-weten-met-digitalisering-Rathenau-Instituut.pdf)
   * Human rights & dignity, peaceful & just societies, diversity, environmental flourishing - [UNESCO](https://www.unesco.org/en/artificial-intelligence/recommendation-ethics)